Gustav Landauer: Revolution in Bavaria and death (1918–1919)

+Landauer, a lifelong federalist, joined the radical Revolutionary Workers' Council (Revolutionäre Arbeiterrat, RAR) and the Central Workers' Council, advocating for a socialist democracy based on workers' and soldiers' councils (Räte) and opposing parliamentary elections.
+He grew increasingly despondent as parliamentary forces gained ground and the Bavarian Landtag elections in January 1919 marginalized the radical left.

-The assassination of Kurt Eisner on 21 February 1919, exactly one year after Hedwig's death, plunged Munich into chaos and created a power vacuum.
-This led to the proclamation of a first, short-lived Bavarian Räterepublik (Council Republic) on 7 April 1919, by anarchists and Independent Socialists, including Landauer, who served as Commissioner for Enlightenment and Public Instruction.
-He attempted educational reforms, envisioning universities as libertarian cooperative societies and promoting Walt Whitman as a cornerstone of education.
-He also resisted authoritarian measures and the use of force by the regime.
+The assassination of Eisner on 21 February 1919 plunged Munich into chaos.
+This led to the proclamation of a first, short-lived Bavarian Räterepublik (Council Republic) on 7 April 1919, by anarchists and Independent Socialists.
+Landauer, despite his reservations about the timing, served as Commissioner for Enlightenment and Public Instruction.
+He attempted educational reforms, envisioning universities as libertarian cooperative societies.
 This "Coffee House Anarchists" government lasted only a week before being replaced by a second, Communist-led Räterepublik on 13 April, following an attempted putsch.
-Landauer initially offered to assist the new regime against counter-revolution but soon withdrew, deploring their methods.
+Landauer refused to cooperate with the Communists, deploring their methods.

-On 1 May 1919, as Freikorps and Reichswehr troops sent by the SPD government in Berlin began to crush the Munich Räterepublik, Landauer was arrested.
+On 1 May 1919, as Freikorps and Reichswehr troops sent by the SPD government in Berlin began to crush the Munich Räterepublik, Landauer was arrested at Eisner's former home.
 On 2 May, he was taken to Stadelheim Prison and brutally beaten to death by soldiers.
-His last reported words were, "Kill me then!
-To think that you are human!"
-His murder was part of a wider terror in which many were killed.
-Landauer's decision not to flee, despite pleas from friends, has been attributed to his deep despondency over personal and political tragedies, and a will for self-sacrifice.
-A monument erected to him in Munich's Waldfriedhof in 1925 was destroyed by the Nazis in 1933.
+His last reported words were, "Erschlagt mich doch!
+Das Ihr Menschen seid!" ("Yes, beat me to death!
+To think that you are human beings!").
+A monument erected to him in Munich's Waldfriedhof in 1925 was destroyed by the Nazis in 1933; his remains were moved to the Munich Jewish Cemetery, where they lie in a double grave that also serves as the resting place of Eisner.

 Legacy

-Gustav Landauer's primary importance lies in his synthesis of a pacifist, humanitarian, and democratic version of anarchosocialism with the outlook of völkisch romanticism.
+Gustav Landauer's primary importance lies in his synthesis of a pacifist, humanitarian, and democratic version of anarcho-socialism with the outlook of völkisch romanticism.
 His work serves as an antidote to simplistic views that equate völkisch thought solely with its later racist and imperialist interpretations, or socialism exclusively with Marxism.
 Landauer represented a radical democratic and communitarian strand within the broader romantic reaction against industrial modernity.

 His ideas resonated with various left-wing communitarian circles in Germany, including the socialist wing of the youth movement, Zionist socialists like Martin Buber, and Expressionist writers such as Ernst Toller and Georg Kaiser.
 Landauer's emphasis on Gemeinschaft, spiritual renewal, and decentralized, cooperative living, while ultimately failing to gain mass political traction in his lifetime, prefigured later concerns about the crisis of metropolitan centers and the search for alternative models of community.
-According to Sol Liptzin, Landauer's panhumanist form of Zionism, which saw Jewish identity as a unique contribution to a diverse humanity, also had a notable influence on Jewish National Humanists in Central Europe.
+After his death, his legacy was preserved primarily through the efforts of Martin Buber, who collected and published his writings and letters, including the two-volume Gustav Landauer: sein Lebensgang in Briefen in 1929.